donbr/cdl2024_masterclass/README.md

-# Connected Data London 2024masterclass: Entity Resolved Knowledge Graphs
+# Connected Data London 2024 masterclass: Entity Resolved Knowledge Graphs

-> Refer [Claire's repository](https://github.com/donbr/erkg_demo) for a simpler continuation of Paco's original work that leverages Docker as opposed to a debian image for Senzing.
+> COMMENTS:  Refer to [Claire's repository](https://github.com/donbr/erkg_demo) for a simpler continuation of Paco's original work that leverages Docker as opposed to a debian image for Senzing.
 Also uses Langchain for some Q&A.

 > I found Louis's work in Part 4 particularly interesting.
 He ended up creating his own Python library after his attempts to fix a 5 year old Microsoft Approximate Nearest Neighbours library hit some road blocks.
 You can see some of his notes here:  https://github.com/donbr/erkg-tutorials/blob/main/dev.ipynb

 > Also of note are Louis's use of Dagster:  https://github.com/search?q=repo%3Adonbr%2Ferkg-tutorials%20dagster&type=code

+> I started my journey on this content on a fork of the `strwythura` repo mentioned in **Part 3** below.
+I was noodling over similar concepts when I found this great work - the TLDR version of my repo is to [just add Prefect](https://github.com/donbr/strwythura/blob/main/graphrag_readme.md)

 <https://2024.connected-data.london/talks/how-to-create-knowledge-graphs-from-structured-and-unstructured-data-based-on-entity-resolution-to-enhance-downstream-ai-applications/>